DHTMLX/docs-diagram/docs/guides/manipulating_items.md

 The method returns:

 -  `true` if the element hadn't been in the list and was successfully added into it
-- `false` if the element wasn't added into the list by some reason, namely:
+- `false` if the element wasn't added into the list by some reason, e.g. an element had already been added to the list
-    - a user has prohibited deleting a particular element, while the mode of adding was limited by a single element with the `join:false` setting
-    - an element had already been added to the list

 ### Unselecting an item